 MARKETING + ECONOMIC DEVELOPMENT

-MARKETING: Together with The Providence Foundation, the DID promotes downtown businesses, events, and news to the public.
-To complement this website, the DID prints downtown business directories, and is currently engaging in a PR campaign about the customer-friendly parking experience.
+MARKETING: The DID promotes downtown businesses, events, and news to the public.
+To complement this website, the DID prints downtown business directories.